felias-fogg/dw-link/docs/quickstart.md

 # Quickstart Guide

 Setting up an embedded debugging environment for classic AVR chips in 7 easy (+ 1 optional) steps.
+Takes less than one hour.

 ## What you need